 Utilizing Cooperative Resource Marketplaces and Platforms

 Today, many teachers utilize education resource marketplaces, such as Teachers Pay Teachers.
-These platforms allow educators to exchange instructional materials and access ready-made digital tools for a reasonable price, both for buyers and sellers.
+These platforms allow educators to exchange instructional materials and access ready-made digital tools for a reasonable price.
 As a result, these platforms are a great place for teachers to find innovative lesson materials that build on the work of their peers across the country and the world.

-However, teachers should be fully aware that copyright laws still apply when buying and selling on this type of platform – despite the fact that it is set within the education sphere.
-In fact, because these platforms allow individuals to profit from what they share, users must take special care to only share materials which they have wholly created or to provide proper attribution to other creators whose work was referenced or derived in their own work.
+However, teachers should be fully aware that copyright laws still apply when buying and selling on this type of platform – despite the use being set within the educational sphere.
+Because these platforms allow individuals to profit from what they share, users must take special care to only share materials which they have wholly created or to provide proper attribution to other creators whose work was referenced or derived in their own work.

 Often, educators on these platforms utilize Creative Commons licensing, which encourages broader collaboration and dissemination of creative works.
 If you sell materials on these platforms that utilize a Creative Commons license, you must be sure to follow said license’s specific criteria (particularly if it forbids commercial use of the original work).